Next Steps for Newly Admitted International Students

 This page assists international students who have recently been admitted to Oral Roberts University.
 If you are not a U.S. citizen or Green Card holder, you are considered an international student.

-This page outlines steps for retrieving a student visa to study at ORU along with links to completing your enrollment and registration steps.
-To view your enrollment steps, select your student type below.
-For assistance, connect with our International Admissions team.
+This page outlines steps for retrieving a student visa to study at ORU along with links to completing your enrollment and registration steps below.

 Student Visa Application Process